yuvalmGS/gigaspaces-wiki-jekyll/xap97/auditing.markdown

 GigaSpaces provides the ability to audit the authentication requests and operations performed on a secured service.
 It facilitates the logging mechanism to declare the audit log file, and the level of auditing.
 The level can be dynamically modified using the `java.util.logging JMX Extensions`.
 This allows an easy extension for custom auditing.

+{% note %}
-{% exclamation %} Currently auditing of operations is limited to Space operations.
+Currently auditing of operations is limited to Space operations.
+{%endnote%}

 # Configuration